 Internet technology is constantly evolving and applications available to adolescent users are changing, resulting into the appearance of different patterns of behaviours and new profiles of users.
 The introduction of social media allows for more interactive and social online activities (O'Reilly, 2005) where users have greater control over the dissemination of content.
 As a result, there is a pronounced shift in the prevailing reasons driving youngsters to the Internet, from entertainment and consumption of content to communication and creation of content (Chang, 2006; Lorenzo, Oblinger & Dziuban, 2007).
-The phenomenon of Internet use is dynamic with various patterns of use changing drastically; for instance the initial gender differences on Internet use has disappeared in subsequent studies (Gross, 2004; Subrahmanyam, Greenfield, Kraut & Gross, 2001), and interpersonal exchange has become more private among friends, rather than public among strangers (Gross, 2004; Lenhart & Madden, 2007; Peter, Valkenburg & Schouten, 2006).
+Internet use is dynamic with various patterns of use changing drastically - for instance the initial gender differences in Internet use have disappeared in subsequent studies (Gross, 2004; Subrahmanyam, Greenfield, Kraut & Gross, 2001) and interpersonal exchange has become more private among friends rather than public among strangers (Gross, 2004; Lenhart & Madden, 2007; Peter, Valkenburg & Schouten, 2006).

 Methodologies employed to examine Internet use along with its ensuing consequences should keep pace with the continuous transformation of the digital landscape and also be regularly revised accounting for new forms of Internet use and functions.
-Qualitative research can shed light into new developments.
-Livingstone (2003) noted the scarcity of qualitative data on Internet and emphasized the need to collect data shedding light on the quality of Internet use, the social conditions, the cultural practices, and the personal meanings ascribed to Internet and its use.
-Literature, exploring the sources of inconsistent findings between Internet use and its impact on adolescents' lives and development, underestimates time spend online as a decisive factor.
+Qualitative research can shed light on new developments.
+Livingstone (2003) noted the scarcity of qualitative data on Internet use and emphasized the need to collect data shedding light on its quality, the social conditions, the cultural practices and the personal meanings ascribed to Internet and its use.
+Literature exploring the sources of inconsistent findings between Internet use and its impact on adolescents' lives and development state the time spent online not to be the most decisive factor.
 Instead, researchers call attention to the role of more subjective aspects of adolescent Internet use such as personal motives and needs (Gordon, Juang & Syed 2007; Gross, 2004).
 This type of information might be less accessible and rich from fixed-response measures than from open-ended response formats.

-Furthermore, although there is a steady expansion of Internet addiction research, the concept of Internet addiction is in its infancy (Yang & Tung, 2007) and there is much skepticism surrounding it (Mitchell, 2000).
-Traditionally, qualitative research precedes quantitative research tackling better definitional matters on scientific constructs which are not yet mature.
-In the context of the present study, qualitative methodology can provide rich and contextual material on the experience of individuals with excessive Internet use and offer new insight into the better understanding of the phenomenon from the lived experiences of these users.
+Furthermore, although there is a steady expansion of Internet addiction research, the concept of Internet addiction is in its infancy (Yang & Tung, 2007) and there is much scepticism surrounding it (Mitchell, 2000).
+Traditionally, qualitative research precedes quantitative research better tackling definitional matters on scientific constructs which are not yet mature.
+In the context of the present study, qualitative methodology can provide rich and contextual material on the experience of individuals with excessive Internet use and therefore a better understanding of the phenomenon.
 Thus, this type of inquiry can make valuable theoretical and methodological contributions.
-First, the delineation of the different pathways Internet users are following using the medium can explicate how some users develop dependent profiles and funnel theory building research on Internet addition.
-Second, the identification of the properties and dimensions of problematic use can elucidate the construct, and guide a large body of quantitative studies focusing on the development of valid diagnostic procedures and criteria.
+First, the delineation of the different pathways Internet users are following using the medium can help explain how some users develop dependent profiles and thus funnel theory building research on Internet addition.
+Second, the identification of the properties and dimensions of problematic use can elucidate the construct and guide a large body of quantitative studies which focus on the development of valid diagnostic procedures and criteria.